How to design a FMA based Self-Defense/Defensive Tactics Drill.

 I’ve been teaching for over 40 years now, and my teaching of drills has evolved over that time.
 This article contains a general overview of my current progression.
 (I’m going to assume most people reading this are familiar with either Filipino martial arts or at least the common names of punches in Western Boxing).

 Level 1 Drills.
 These drills teach the student the “How” of the techniques.
 This is analogous to a boxer doing pad drills with a coach.
 In the case of our stick work, I begin students with “Mirror” drills, in which they are matching the movements of their training partner.
 Boxing coaches often number the punches, so their fighter knows which combination to hit the pads with.
 In Pekiti-Tirsia and most other FMA systems, it is common to do the same with the basic angles of stick strikes.
-So a boxing coach may call out “1-2-3-4” and the fighter will know to punch with a jab-cross-hook-uppercut combination; while we in FMA will be striking on these angles with our stick, while our training partner matches these angles strike for strike.
-Both the boxer and stick fighter are getting contact work in striking a target.
+So a boxing coach may call out “1-2-3-4” and the fighter will know to punch with a jab-cross-hook-uppercut combination; while we in FMA will be striking on these angles with our stick.
+Meanwhile, our training partner is matching these angles strike for strike.
+Therefore, both the boxer and stick fighter are practicing to strike a moving target.

 This level of drill requires little decision making on the student’s part, just lots of repetitions to ingrain the movements into the muscle memory.

 In level 1 training, a common drill would be a symmetrical, single beat contact drill in which we and our training partner would strike with four diagonal strikes, matching our strikes and using simple sidesteps with each strike.